Professionalism in the speech of people of different professions

 III.
 Educational goals:

-2. to develop interest in the Russian language, oral and written speech;
+2. develop interest in the Russian language, oral and written speech;

-3. bring up serious attitude to teacher and student work, to the subject.
+3. bring up serious attitude to teaching and student work, to the subject.

-4. to attach through proverbs and sayings to the cultural heritage of the Russian people.
+4. to introduce through proverbs and sayings to the cultural heritage of the Russian people.

 (T. A. Ladyzhenskaya), cards with text, dictionaries (spelling, explanatory).

-Methods: teacher's word with elements of conversation, training exercises, work with illustrations, elements of language analyzes, observation of a linguistic phenomenon.
+Methods: teacher's word with elements of conversation, training exercises, work with illustrations, elements of language analysis, observation of linguistic phenomena.

 During the classes.